spamegg1/abstract-thinking/README.md

   - but everything else can be built up from them.
   - Synchronization primitives for concurrency,
   - Geometric primitives for graphics, etc.
+- Similarities to reductionist / atomic thinking (see below).

 ## Critical Thinking